 Written by a Buddhist monk from Sri Lanka, “Mindfulness in Plain English” teaches the reader about Vipassana meditation.
 Vipassana is one of the most ancient forms of meditation – it was originally taught by Gautama Buddha himself.

-I love this book because it is the easiest and fastest way I’ve ever been taught to meditate: by simply following the breathe.
-And not only does the author explain purposeful meditation (i.e., sitting in a quiet place for a time solely to meditate), he also teaches you how to be mindful and conscious throughout your daily activities.
+In this book, the author explain purposeful meditation (i.e., sitting in a quiet place for a time solely to meditate).
+He also teaches you how to be mindful and conscious throughout your daily activities.
 Beautifully written, easy to understand and full of insight, this book is an excellent choice for the novice meditator.